 If this same realtor spends $3,000 on ads with Facebook, the realtor would have received between 400-500 leads.

-However, because the target audience generated from the Facebook ads is so much closer to the ideal seller demographics (because of the precise behavioral and demographic targeting that Facebook provides) versus a carpet bombing postcard where there’s no down selection for the target audience, the closing ratio is higher than 1%.
+However, because the target audience generated from the Facebook ads is so much closer to the ideal seller demographics (because of the precise behavioral and demographic targeting that Facebook provides) versus a carpet-bombing postcard where there’s no down selection for the target audience, the closing ratio is higher than 1%.
 In fact, in a recent campaign, a realtor we worked with received 10 leads, from which 3 turned into clients – a 30% conversion rate from lead to customer.

 Now, turning a lead into an actual client is where your effectiveness at sales comes into play – Facebook delivers pre-qualified leads very efficiently, but turning a lead into an actual client (your lead to customer conversion ratio) does require a good sales effort on your part.

-However, we know from hundreds of campaigns that the quality of the leads that will come from Facebook are, by far, better than the ones coming from a blind, carpet bombing postcard tactic with expensive postcards.
+However, we know from hundreds of campaigns that the quality of the leads that will come from Facebook is, by far, better than the ones coming from a blind, carpet bombing postcard tactic with expensive postcards.

 Pause for a moment and think about how much waste is involved with postcards?
 There’s no segmentation or targeting other than geography generally (zip code or carrier route), and then layer on the fact that most of the direct mail pieces go straight into the garbage – this doesn’t happen with Facebook ads.